 I’m passionate about all the services I provide, found a niche I love working in, and also feel more sturdy and confident in my business than ever before.
 And I guess I have the pandemic to thank for that.

 - Lee, Wendy.
 “Why Dubbing Has Become More Crucial to Netflix’s Business,” Los Angeles Times (February 28, 2022).

 Molly Yurick is a Spanish>English translator, subtitler, and consultant to aspiring subtitlers based in northern Spain.
-Specializing in tourism and hospitality translation, her subtitles can be found on Netflix.
+Specializing in tourism and hospitality translation, her subtitles can be found on the world’s largest streaming service.
 In addition to participating in ATA’s School Outreach Program, she serves as deputy chair of ATA’s Public Relations (PR) Committee and is a member of its PR Writers Group. email@example.com